Tawanhua/Temuzon-ecommerce-project/README.md

 The backend of the Ecommerce Application is developed using Node.js and Express.js, providing a robust RESTful API for managing products, user authentication, shopping carts, and order processing.
 It handles business logic, data validation, and securely interacts with a database to store and retrieve ecommerce data.
 The backend ensures reliable communication with the frontend, enabling dynamic product listings, secure checkout, and order management functionalities.

-Tech Stack: ReactJS using JS, ExpressJS, NodeJS, SQLite, Sequelize
+Tech Stack: ReactJS using JS, ExpressJS, NodeJS, SQLite, Sequelize ORM

 In the project directories, you can run locally: